Upper Leg Compensation

 Shoulder Linkage

-Shoulder linkage compensation is mainly used when there are no shoulder points.
+Shoulder linkage compensation is mainly used for compensation when there are no shoulder points.
 It automatically compensates for shoulder bone rotation based on the rotation angle of the upper arm, making the shoulders look less stiff.
-However, specific behaviors like shrugging cannot be compensated.
+However, specific actions like shrugging cannot be compensated.

 Shoulder and Other Compensation Panel